-Paragraph(s): 9 Section 19 of Regulation state that it is encourged that by June 30, 2022 all the directors on the Board have acquired the prescribed certification under any director training program offered by instituations, local or foreign, that meet the criteria specified by the commision and approved by it.
-However, during the course of review it was observed that six directors have not attended the training program.
-Section 29 of Regulation state that the Board may constitute a sep committee, designated as the nomination committee, of such number and of directors, as it may deem appropriate in its circumstances.
-However, during the course of review it was observed no such committe constituted.
+Paragraph(s): Section 19 of Regulation state that it is encourged that by June 30, 2023 all the directors on the Board have acquired the prescribed certification under any director training program offered by instituations, local or foreign, that meet the criteria specified by the commision and approved by it.
+However, during the course of review it was observed that five directors have not attended the training program.
+19 Section 29 of Regulation state that the Board may constitute a separate committee, designated as the nomination committee, of such number and class of directors, as it may deem appropriate in its circumstances.
+However, during the course of review it was observed no such committee was constituted.
 19 Section 30 of Regulation state that the board may constitute the risk management committee, of such number and class of directors, as it may deem appropriate in its circumstances, to carry out a review of effectiveness of risk management procedures and present a report to the Board.
 However, during the course of review it was observed no such committee was constituted.

-Rem Avais alleder LEcquat Naumm RSM AVAIS HYDER LIAQUAT NAUMAN CHARTERED ACCOUNTANTS
+Rem Avali Hyden Leguae Naumm RSM AVAIS HYDER LIAQUAT NAUMAN CHARTERED ACCOUNTANTS

-Place: Faisalabad Date: 22-12-2023
+Place: Faisalabad Date: 21-03-2024

-UDIN: CR2022101940zvEu6nSf
+UDIN: CR202310194yei8KL7xv